 1. Location & Area

 A constant update of urban areas makes more sense than the rural areas.
-Urban areas are more prone to changes, and that requires Google to cope up with the changes.
+Urban areas are more prone to changes, and that requires Google to cope with the changes.
 Along with its own satellite, Google also takes pictures from various third-party platforms to speed up its processes.
 Therefore, more updates on high-density areas speed up drastically.

 2. Time & Money

-What specifically does Google Earth update?
+What Specifically Does Google Earth Update?

 Also Read: How to View Location History in Google Maps